BSIS offers the option of two different styles of combat:

 - Scholar’s Privilege training and combat, which is kept deliberately light with restricted target areas so as to ensure safety with a minimum of protective gear.

-- Masked training and combat, which is more competitive and involves greater speed and intensity of sparring, and hence requires more protective gear.
+- Light Sparring or Competitive (Tournament) training and combat, which involves greater speed and intensity of sparring, and hence requires more protective gear.

 Our classes are based on the lighter Scholar’s Privilege style, and free combat may be done in either style once qualified.
 We recommend training in both to get a fully rounded understanding of Iberian fencing.

-For more detail on our combat styles and safety requirements, please refer to the BSIS and SHDA Combat Standards documents on our policies page.
+For more detail on our combat styles and safety requirements, please refer to the BSIS Protective Equipment & Safety Standards document on our policies page.